pascallaliberte/sharpen.page/_posts/2020-05-08-too-much-text-what-to-do-about-that-feedback.md

   - 2019-12-06-yeah-but-apple-intercom-have-features-benefits-pages
   - 2020-03-06-selling-when-times-are-rough
 excerpt:
-  "Too much text."
+  "'Too much text.'
 How should you react when given this feedback about your marketing page?
 I'd say disregard it, because your actual visitors have a different brain mode coming to your site.
 Still, there are things you could do to make your wordy page work better, which I go over.
-Keep your wordy page!
+Keep your wordy page!"
 ---

 You've created a landing page for your service or your product, and when you ask around for feedback, you get this: